Dracula-DAO/cardano-devnet/README.md

 ### Step 1. (optional) Install cardano-cli-guru

-In a different directory, you may optionally install the Jambhala [cardano-cli-guru](https://github.com/iburzynski/cardano-cli-guru) toolchain.
-If you do add these useful scripts, set CARDANO_CLI_GURU to its path:
+In a different directory, you may optionally install the jambhala [cardano-cli-guru](https://github.com/iburzynski/cardano-cli-guru) toolchain.
+If you do add these useful scripts, set the environment variable CARDANO_CLI_GURU to its path:

 ```
 $ export CARDANO_CLI_GURU=<anypath>